 “Green Mountain is growing quickly, so we are making two major investments in Rennesøy and Rjukan,” says Green Mountain CSO Svein Atle Hagaseth.

-“To meet the specific needs of our customers, we need to bring new data centre capacity online rapidly.
-Our experience of working with Schneider Electric makes them a natural partner for us to turn to in order to expedite this project.”
+“To meet the specific needs of our customers, we need to bring new data center capacity online rapidly.
+Our experience of working with Schneider Electric makes them a natural partner for us to turn to in order to expedite this project.

 The company prides itself on delivering services to demanding enterprises and global wholesale customers with facilities that are Tier III certified and utilise 100 percent renewable hydropower for high efficiency, zero carbon dioxide operations, and cooling.

-Completion of the first phase of the project – and the larger part of the prefabricated data centre investment – is expected to be complete and operational by April 1 next year.
-In addition to data centre power and cooling modules, Schneider Electric will also be providing technical space as well as electrical distribution equipment and MV and LV switchgear.
+Completion of the first phase of the project – and the larger part of the prefabricated data center investment – is expected to be complete and operational by April 1 next year.
+In addition to data center power and cooling modules, Schneider Electric will also be providing technical space as well as electrical distribution equipment and MV and LV switchgear.

-“We’re delighted to extend our partnership with Green Mountain with the expansion of its two high profile data centre sites.
-It is the result of a superb team effort, bringing together the competencies of data centre expert teams within our Energy and IT Divisions,” says Schneider Electric Northern Europe IT division vice president Charlie Timmerman.
+“We're delighted to extend our partnership with Green Mountain with the expansion of its two high profile data center sites.
+It is the result of a superb team effort, bringing together the competencies of data center expert teams within our Energy and IT Divisions,” says Schneider Electric Northern Europe IT division vice president Charlie Timmerman.

-The containerised solutions are being constructed at Schneider Electric’s factory in Barcelona and will be delivered to Green Mountain’s Norway data centres by road.
+The containerised solutions are being constructed at Schneider Electric's factory in Barcelona and will be delivered to Green Mountain's Norway data centers by road.